About HMP YOI Peterborough

 The majority of the accommodation is single occupancy and the wings hold on average 38 women.
 There is a Separation and Care unit and a 15-bed healthcare facility.

 Male: The current crowded capacity for male residence is 944.
-Each wing houses approximately 80 residents with the exception of Z2, the enhanced wing, which has 64.
+Each wing houses approximately 80 men with the exception of Z2, the enhanced wing, which has 64.
 There are twelve wings on the male side across three houseblocks.

 Each cell has integral sanitation and the wings each have shower facilities, a servery area plus an association area.
 There is a Separation and Care Unit which holds 14 prisoners and an inpatient Healthcare unit which can hold up to 14 residents.

-Early Days Centre - male prison
+Early Days Centre

 Providing peer support to new prisoners to help them adjust to the prison environment.